InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

-    ✓ should not allow sysadmin to create traits when contract is paused (123006 gas) ✓ should allow anyone to retrieve a trait id by generation, gene, and variation ✓ should allow descendent contracts to assemble artwork by generation and trait hash ✓ should allow the sysadmin to set the artist attribution for a generation (114110 gas) ✓ should allow anyone to retrieve the combined artist attribution for a generation
+    ✓ should not allow sysadmin to create traits when contract is paused (123006 gas) ✓ should allow anyone to retrieve a trait id by generation, gene, and variation ✓ should allow descendent contracts to assemble artwork by generation and trait hash ✓ should not allow sysadmin to set the artist name for a generation to an empty string (25952 gas) ✓ should not allow sysadmin to set the artist infoURI for a generation to an empty string (25607 gas) ✓ should allow the sysadmin to set the artist attribution for a generation (114164 gas) ✓ should allow anyone to retrieve the combined artist attribution for a generation

-  134 passing (2m)
+  136 passing (2m)

 ```